 - Genre Shift: Most of the stations that return from IV in Episodes From Liberty City go through this, some in more subtle ways than others:

 - Vladivostok FM went from playing a variety of Eastern European music in IV to playing Western House Music in EFLC, making the name of the station an Artifact Title.
+This is especially pronounced in the Complete Edition version of the station, where both sets coexist.

 - LCHC went from Hardcore Punk to Death Metal.